AI Workshop: learn to build apps with AI →

 Sometimes an object contains some set of properties, but you want to destructure it changing the names.

-For example some function name does not suit your naming convention, or you already have a variable with that name.
+For example, a property name might not suit your naming convention, or you already have a variable with that name.

 You can rename one of the fields using this syntax: